 Let's talk toners

-Considered by many as the least sexy step in your skincare routine, toners are possibly my favourite.
-We’re generally picky on our face washes, and moisturisers, and we know we’re doing good by adding actives and serums to our routine.
+Considered by many as the least sexy step in your skincare routine, many argue that toners are a pretty pointless skincare product.
+But toners are possibly my favourite.
+We’re generally picky on our moisturisers, and we know we’re doing good by adding actives and serums to our routine.
 But toner?
 Isn’t that just one of those steps I just ‘need to do’?

 Why are toners important?

 Toners have many benefits and as a result of this, on my dresser I usually have about 3 toners that I will rotate depending on my skin’s needs.
-Yep, you heard me.
 Toners can do everything from re-adjusting the pH level of your skin, closing your pores after cleansing (and shaving for the boys!), moisturising and prepping your skin for subsequent steps.

 Why Korean toners?

 I remember when I used to use toners from western brands.
 I used to get a tingly sensation using them and naively thought that this must be ‘doing good’ by stripping my pores of gunk.
 WRONG.
 All they were doing were stripping my skin of moisture.
 Why?
 Because many contained high amounts of alcohol which can irritate sensitive skin and worsen acne.
 Many Korean toners use natural ingredients, some completely waterless as well, using aloe instead for more intense hydration.
 Korean brands have come up with wonderful multi-tasking toners, hydrating toners and mist toners.
 Some are thicker in consistency as well, not water-like, and therefore add that extra layer of moisture.
 Despite this, they absorb nicely in to the skin prepping your face for the next step in your routine.